-- Additional compensation components, such as bonuses, commission, short-term and long-term investments, grants, loans, etc.
+- Additional compensation components (bonuses, commission, short-term and long-term investments, grants, loans, etc.)

-- Benefits such as medical, dental, and vision insurance, 401K, time off, vacations, sick and holiday time.
-If no benefits are provided, that should also be stated.
+- The benefits (medical, dental, and vision insurance, 401K, time off, vacations, sick and holiday time)

-- Condition of employment, such as the signing of an NDA agreement or providing evidence of eligibility.
+- The condition of employment (signing of an NDA agreement, providing evidence of eligibility etc.)

 Ask Human Resources or Legal to read over your offer letter to make sure it complies with the requirements in your city, state, and country.

 There’s stuff you might need to leave out

 - A request for the candidate to sign and return.
 According to her, this “can create an offer-acceptance situation, turning the offer letter into an enforceable contract.”